tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 The `resources` list object provides the number of independent parallel cluster processes defined under the `Njobs` element in the list.
 The following example will run 18 processes in parallel using for each 4 CPU cores.
-If the resources available on a cluster allow running all 18 processes at the same time, then the shown sample submission will utilize in a total of 72 CPU cores.
+If the requested resources are available on a cluster, the corresponding submission will run all 18 processes in parallel each using 4 CPU cores, thus utilizing a total of 72 CPU cores.

 Note, `runWF` can be used with most queueing systems as it is based on utilities from the `batchtools` package, which supports the use of template files (*`*.tmpl`*) for defining the run parameters of different schedulers.
-To run the following code, one needs to have both a `conffile` (see *`.batchtools.conf.R`* samples [here](https://mllg.github.io/batchtools/)) and a `template` file (see *`*.tmpl`* samples [here](https://github.com/mllg/batchtools/tree/master/inst/templates)) for the queueing available on a system.
+To run the following code, one needs to have both a `conffile` (see *`.batchtools.conf.R`* samples [here](https://mllg.github.io/batchtools/)) and a `template` file (see *`*.tmpl`* samples [here](https://github.com/mllg/batchtools/tree/master/inst/templates)) for the queueing system available on a system.
 The following example uses the sample `conffile` and `template` files for the Slurm scheduler provided by this package.

 The resources can be appended when the step is generated, or it is possible to